hablapps/pairstrading/PostPairsTrading.md

 $$Y = \alpha + \beta X + \varepsilon$$

 In this context, Y represents the NASDAQ 100 index, X represents the S&P 500 index, α is the intercept, β is the slope (which indicates the relationship strength between the two indexes), and ε is the error term.
+We illustrate it in the next graph:

 ![LinearRegression](resources/linear_regression.png)

-The plotted graph above illustrates the relationship between the NASDAQ 100 and the S&P 500 indexes, with each purple dot representing a data point of their prices at a given time.
+As you can see, it shows the relationship between both indexes, with each purple dot representing a data point of their prices at a given time.
 The linear trend visible in the scatter plot suggests a strong positive cointegration between the two indexes.
-By applying linear regression, we can model this relationship mathematically, allowing us to predict the NASDAQ 100 index price based on the S&P 500 index price.
+By applying linear regression, we can model this relationship mathematically, allowing us to predict the NASDAQ 100 index price based on the S&P 500 one.
 This predictive power is crucial for pair trading, as it helps identify mispricings and potential trading opportunities.

 Linear regression aims to identify relationships between historical data, which we then extrapolate to current data.
 The differences between these relationships, or deviations, are our spreads.
 We've already calculated the 𝛼 and 𝛽 using the logarithmic values of our historical data (since real-time price values for price_x and price_y are unknown).
 Now, we simply combine everything and apply linear regression to our price logarithms: